-You can find out if the file contains a text image by selecting text in the file.
+You can find out if the file contains a text image by selecting the text in the file.
 You know the PDF is an image if the text isn’t selectable when the entire page highlights upon clicking on it.
 You can remediate this by running the PDF through the optical character recognition program.

 2. The file does not have any tags.

 Tags are essential additions to accessible instructional materials because it allows assistive technologies to identify PDF content like images, tables, and paragraphs.
 For example, an adequately converted Word file will have most elements tagged correctly in the proper reading order.
 You know your document isn’t accessible if you find the text ‘No Tags available’ upon opening the Tag pane.

 Some characteristics determine PDF file accessibility.
 They include: